 Similar Reading: Leadenhall

-I hope this has been a helpful guide for a frugal London trip.
-Utilizing these tips will make a more budget friendly London vacation.
+Hopefully these frugal travel tips will help on your London visit.
+Utilizing at least some or all of the tips will make a more budget friendly vacation.
 London is a top destination for most people and you either love it or hate it it seems.
 I for one, absolutely adore London but l admit l am always looking for ways to save money on my visits.

 What about you?
 Have you been to London?
 If so, did you have a frugal London trip?
 Is London actually on your radar or not?
 Do you have any money saving tips to add to this post?